-Moderated by Mark Kenneday, Director of Healthcare Strategy and Market Development for Gordian, the conversation included Messina, SVP of National Real Estate Services at CommonSpirit Health; Mike Chihoski, Senior Associate VP of Facilities & Services at University of Rochester Medicine; Jonathan Cogswell, AVP of Facilities Services & Engineering at Northwell Health; and Clayton Mitchell, SVP of Real Estate & Facilities at Jefferson Health.
-With decades of combined experience in the industry, they offered a deep and insightful look at the problems facing the industry today.
+Moderated by Mark Kenneday, Director of Healthcare for Gordian, the conversation included Messina, SVP of National Real Estate Services at CommonSpirit Health; Mike Chihoski, Senior Associate VP of Facilities & Services at Rochester Medicine; Jonathan Cogswell, AVP of Facilities Services & Engineering at Northwell Health; and Clayton Mitchell, SVP of Real Estate & Facilities at Jefferson Health.
+With decades of combined experience, they offered a deep and insightful look at the problems facing the industry today.

 Living in the Material World

 Of all the challenges the panelists covered, one reigned supreme: materials and supply chain issues.
 With lead times for some items stretching into months and years, Cogswell has learned to plan ahead and leverage the size of his organization – 23 hospitals and 850 ambulatory facilities across the greater New York area – as he deals with suppliers.